clementfungblog/clementfungblog.github.io/_posts/2021-06-27-tableflip.md

 **Key Points**
 - Some games involve a high degree of overhead: shuffling cards, moving components around, etc. This is generally mentally uninteresting and doesn't add value to the experience.
 - Rule enforcement is a major difference.
 In the physical medium it is up to the players to enforce rules themselves, yet some game mechanics make rule enforcement more difficult.
-- Information signalling is more difficult in person.
+- Conveying information to and amongst players is more difficult in person.
 Board games don't benefit from interactive UIs or gamelogs, and game design should optimize for information signalling.

 [Episode 5 - Good game design is not necessarily good board game design](http://www.youtube.com/watch?v=V41gZgcE9BM) [![Episode 5](/assets/photos/2021-06-27-tableflip/ep5.png)](http://www.youtube.com/watch?v=V41gZgcE9BM "Episode 5 - Good game design is not necessarily good board game design")